FAQ Summer 2017

 What is the registration cancelation policy?

-If you cancel your workshop prior to May 11, you will receive a full refund, minus a $25 processing fee.
-If you cancel your workshop after May 11, but more than thirty days prior to workshop start date, you will receive a 50% refund.
-If you cancel your workshop less than 30 days prior to workshop start date, you will forfeit your entire payment.
-In the unlikely event that your workshop is cancelled, you will receive a refund in full.
+If you cancel your workshop prior to May 10, you will receive a full refund minus a $75 processing fee for each workshop cancellation.
+If you cancel your workshop after May 10 but before June 10, you will receive a 50% refund.
+If you cancel your workshop after June 10, you will forfeit your entire payment.
+In the unlikely event that your workshop is cancelled, you will receive a full refund.
+Please note any request to “switch” or “transfer” from one workshop to another is subject to the same cancellation policies as listed above.

 SCHOLARSHIPS & DISCOUNTS